-Alongside the demand for foster carers in the UK, there is also a high demand for people interested in caring for children and young people with complex needs and challenging behaviour.
+There is a high demand for people interested in caring for children and young people with complex needs and challenging behaviour.
 This type of fostering is known as therapeutic foster care.
-The main goal as a therapeutic carer is to help children’s social and emotional development.
-When their start in life has been challenging, they may have been damaged and left to suffer emotionally and developmentally.
-This makes it more difficult for them to flourish and they need extra assistance.
-As a therapeutic foster carer, you can provide a sense of sanctuary and stability to a young person with complex needs.
+The main goal as a therapeutic carer is to help children with their social and emotional development.
+When a child experiences a challenging start in life, they may require extra help to flourish.
+As a therapeutic foster carer, you can provide a sense of stability to a young person with complex needs.

-Here at Capstone, we’re pleased to have created and developed our Multidisciplinary Assessment & Treatment service (MATs).
-This is a service unique to the Capstone Foster Care group and is a specialist therapeutic fostering programme, providing enhanced support and resources for foster carers and children referred to the programme.
-Through this service, we can provide more children with a family home that can meet their needs, which will be supported by a clinical therapeutic team.
+Here at Capstone, we’re pleased to have created and developed our Multi-disciplinary Assessment Treatment & Therapy Service (MATTS).
+This is a service unique to the Capstone Foster Care group and is a specialist therapeutic fostering service, providing enhanced support and resources for foster carers and children.
+Through this service, we provide more children with a family home that meets their needs, whilst also ensuring they receive support from a clinical therapeutic team.

-As a therapeutic foster carer, you will work with the child and learn as much as possible about the child’s circumstances, responses, and emotional state.
-This will allow you to know the best approach to help the child’s psychological, emotional, and social development.
+As a therapeutic foster carer, you will work with the child and learn as much as possible about their circumstances, responses, and emotional state.
+In doing so, you’ll know the best approach to help the child’s psychological, emotional, and social development.

-When fostering with us, you will receive a wealth of support from a qualified team working with you.
-We’re here to help ensure a successful and positive outcome for the child or young person, and to make you the best foster carer you can be.
+When fostering with us, you receive a wealth of ongoing support from a qualified team.
+We’re here to ensure a positive outcome for the child or young person in care, through supporting you to be the best foster carer you can be.

-Interested in becoming a therapeutic foster parent, or have experience in or willingness to work with specialist mental health services?
-Therapeutic foster care may be the right path for you.
-Contact us here at Capstone Foster Care for more information on therapeutic foster care.
+Interested in becoming a therapeutic foster parent, or have experience or a willingness to work with specialist mental health services?
+Therapeutic foster care may be the right choice for you.
+Contact a member of our friendly team today to register your interest or find out more.